ahmedali5696/javascript/README.md

 # javascript
-My js apps i coded without any library or framwork.
+JS apps i coded without any library or framwork.